Agentic AI can radically change guest relations, but should it?

 “Hospitality brands have faced a low guest adoption rate for their apps,” Hospitality Technology reported in 2022.
 “Guests are often reluctant to download another app on their device—an app that will take up storage space and potentially add more clutter—unless they perceive real value.”

 The concern with agentic AI isn't just about implementation costs or guest adoption—it's about control and security.
 When an AI system can "manipulate and reference your files" and access private databases, the potential for data breaches, system errors, and unintended consequences increases exponentially.
 A malfunctioning agentic AI could potentially modify pricing, cancel reservations, or share sensitive information with unauthorized parties.
+Not exactly the ideal guest experience.

 The “black box” problem